SchemaPlus/schema_plus_multischema/README.md

 ## Features

-With SchemaPlusMultischema installed, make sure to set your [schema search path to use your schemas](http://apidock.com/rails/ActiveRecord/ConnectionAdapters/PostgreSQLAdapter/schema_search_path%3D).
-SchemaPlusMultischema features only work if the current search path is different from PostgreSQL's default (```"$user",public```).
-If schema search path is PostgreSQL's default, then behavior is the same as pure ActiveRecord.
+With SchemaPlusMultischema installed, it activates its features whenever your schema search path differs from PostgreSQL's default (```"$user",public```).
+If schema search path is PostgreSQL's default, then SchemaPlusMultischema stays out of the way and the behavior is the same as pure ActiveRecord.

 ### `connection.tables`

-SchemaPlusMultischema modifies the output of ActiveRecord's `connection.tables` method.
+The output of ActiveRecord's `connection.tables` method will have table name prefixed with its schema.
+E.g.

     connection.tables  # => ["first.my_table", "second.my_table"]